FAQ – Exploring writeups.org

 5/ Team profiles

-These are categorised as Role: Organisation Or Team in the left-hand column of the search engine.
+These are categorised as Role: Organisation Or Team.

 - Lists of members, since most readers don’t know every roster by heart.